-- 1. Remove cover band and inspect condition of brushes and commutator as described in paragraph 10-26.
-If brushes and commutator are in satisfactory condition and the cause of trouble is not apparent proceed to the following steps. - 2.
-Place piece of cardboard between commutator and grounded brush.
+1. Inspect condition of brushes and commutator as described in paragraph 10-26.
+If brushes and commutator are in satisfactory condition and the cause of trouble is not apparent proceed to the following steps.

+- 2. Place piece of cardboard between commutator and grounded brush.
 Using test lamp and points, check for grounds with test points on "A" terminal and generator frame.
 If lamp lights, the generator is internally grounded.
 Locate the ground by insulating the other brush also, and checking the brush holders, armature, commutator and field separately. - 3.
-If generator is not grounded, check the field for open circuits by placing one test lamp point on the "F" terminal and the other point on the brush holder to which the field is connected.
+If generator is not grounded, check the field for open circuits by placing one test lamp point on the "F" terminal and the other point on the insulated brush holder to which the other end of field coil is connected.
 If lamp does not light the field has open circuit.
 If the open circuit is due to a broken lead or bad connections, it can be repaired but if the open circuit is inside one of the field coils the coil must be replaced. - 4.
 If the field is not open, check for a short circuit by connecting a 6-volt battery and an ammeter in series with the field coils.
 Proceed with care since a shorted field may draw excessive current which might damage the ammeter.
-An ammeter reading of 1.90 to 2.05 amperes indicates that field is satisfactory; a higher reading indicates a short circuit.

-- 5. If the cause of trouble has not been located, disassemble generator for test of armature (par.
+An ammeter reading of 1.90 to 2.05 amperes indicates field is satisfactory; a higher reading indicates a short circuit. - 5.
+If the cause of trouble has not been located, disassemble generator for test of armature (par.
 10-28). - 6.
-If a shorted field is found be sure to check for burned contact points in the generator regulator as described in paragraph 10-29(b).
-A shorted field may permit an excessive field current which could burn the regulator points.
+If a shorted field is found be sure to check for burned contact points in the generator regulator (par.
+10-29, b) because a shorted field may permit an excessive field current which could burn the contact points.